4l3b/WorkTrack/README.md

 # WorkTrack

 **WorkTrack** is a browser-based tool for recording daily work sessions.
-It allows you to log clock-in times, work durations, and breaks, and calculates expected clock-out times and remaining work time.

 ---